 The healing phase ranges from 3-6 months in most cases.
 The healing time will depend on the procedures completed and the individual’s overall health and compliance with the doctor’s recommendations for post-surgery care.
 The doctor will see the patient for some post-operative visit to monitor the patient’s healing progress.
 When the doctor feels the implants are stable and integrated completely the final prosthetic process will begin.

 The prosthetic process is the final phase in which the patient’s final denture is custom designed and fitted for attachment.
 A series of aesthetic try ins will be constructed and the patient will try them in until they approve of the overall look and fit before processing.
-Once approved by the patient and the final prosthetic is complete, the patient will return to the office for an uncovering of the implants and attachment of the prosthetic denture.
+Once approved by the patient and the final prosthetic is complete, the patient will return to the office for an uncovering of the implants and attachment of the finalized prosthetic denture.

 Full Arch Dental Implants (Semi-Removable Prosthetics)

 The semi removable prosthetics are popular for patients because they provide the benefits of having the aesthetic appearance you want, with a lower cost compared to full implants.
-Semi removable prosthetics are not removable patients, allowing them to function like traditional teeth.
+Semi removable prosthetics are not removable by the patients, allowing them to function like traditional teeth.
 The number of implants needed by patients varies, but it is typically around 6 implants to support the dentures.
 Biting does increase the pressure on the teeth, which causes implants to fail if there is too much pressure.
 The semi removable options are designed to shift this pressure around the mouth to aid in preventing failure of the implants.
 Porcelain will withstand more pressure, which is why they are the preferred material choice used for implants.

 Semi removable options are common when patients have a lot of bone loss and there are large areas of the gum that need teeth replacement.
-Contact our Farmington dental implant office for more information about full arch dental implants.
+Contact our dental implant office for more information about full arch dental implants.

 Full Arch Dental Implants (Non-Removable)